 After the completion of the proposed Ed.D.
-Residency Requirement Plan, an Ed.D. candidate must have their advisor sign the form, signifying its completion.
-It is then submitted to the Associate Dean for Academic Programs for final approval.
+Residency Requirement Plan, an Ed.D. student must have their advisor sign the form, signifying its completion.
+It is then submitted to the department and Associate Dean for Academic Programs for final approval.